 Secondly, you should not feed your rat the “eyes” of the potato.
 These are the little sprouts from which new potatoes can grow.

-Sweet potatoes are very nutritious, but there’s something you need to know before you feed it to your rat.
+Sweet potatoes are very nutritious, but there’s something you need to know before you feed them to your rat.

 Sweet potatoes are different from regular ones.
 They can NOT be fed raw to rats because they contain substances that are toxic to rats.
 It’s especially important that you do not feed these to rats because they do not have a gag reflex.
 This means that they can not vomit to expel harmful foods from their stomach (source).